12 Best Florida Weekend Getaways for Solo Travelers, Friends and Families

 The city is full of diverse neighborhoods.
 Be sure to check out Riverside and Avondale to experience the city’s vibrant art scene, and stroll through San Marco to peruse sophisticated boutiques and gourmet restaurants.

 Beach-goers can spend the day sunbathing at beaches like Jacksonville Beach, Atlantic Beach, and Neptune Beach.
-Jacksonville also houses the largest urban park system across the US.
+Jacksonville also houses one of the largest urban park systems across the US.
 Jacksonville parks feature marshes, wetlands, historic forts, secret beaches and campgrounds.

 Leave a Reply